daattali/beautiful-jekyll/_posts/2020-06-08-datascience-setup.md

 - `tree`: Allows you to view directories and files in a tree like structure
 - `gh`: The [GitHub.com CLI](https://cli.github.com/).
 Great for quickly checkout PRs, or creating issues from the command line.
 - `autojump`: Allows you to quickly jump between directories in the command line ([GitHub README](https://github.com/wting/autojump)).
-- `node` and `npm`: I never use these directly, but lots of other tools seem to relly on them.
+- `node` and `npm`: I never use these directly, but lots of other tools seem to rely on them.

 **Steps to install Homebrew:**